AntonioCampus/MyPacker/README.md

 # MyPacker

 # About
-In order to learn more about executing pe in memory i decided to write my own packer.
+In order to learn more about packers and executing pe in memory i decided to write my own packer.

 # Features
   1. Api-Hashing with custom ror hashing algorithm implemented by the stub.